 - Shortlisting may involve the whole panel but must be carried out by a minimum of 2 people to avoid any possibility of bias, one of whom would normally be the direct line manager.

 - Shortlisting and selection panels for academic appointments must meet the minimum composition requirements, as outlined in the management guidance , and should be constituted with due consideration to the promotion of Equality and Diversity.

 - A member of HR will not normally be on a panel unless it is a panel for Chair appointments.

-- Notes of the shortlisting decisions for each candidate should be recorded by each member of the panel on the shortlisting decision form .
-The Form should be returned to the HR Services department once the shortlisted candidates for interview have been selected.
+- Notes of the shortlisting decisions for each candidate should be recorded by each member of the panel on the shortlisting decision form or on the University's recruitment software.

 - Shortlisted candidates should be provided with details of the selection process, including any tests, in writing giving as much prior notice as possible and a minimum of 5 working days before the interview.
 In accordance with the Equality Act 2010 , they should also be asked to advise if there are any particular arrangements or reasonable adjustments that could be made so that they can participate fully in the selection process.

 - All candidates (internal and external) should be assessed objectively against the selection criteria set out in the Person Specification , and only candidates who meet all the essential criteria should be short-listed.
 Assumptions about the qualities of internal candidates should not be made.

 - All redeployment candidates who meet the essential criteria for the post (as set out in the person specification) will be offered an interview.